“Oh, my God! She’s such a -!”

 The power of Jaws (1977) was largely in the fear we have of ‘what lies beneath’.
 Even the poster – we know there’s a shark and there is danger, and the girl does not.
 Simple, beautiful subtext.

-So there are two basic forms of subtext, based on the way in which the audience knows more or less than a character:
+That is the craft of storytelling and the magic of subtext.
 The quantity, depth and persistence of knowledge gaps in your story directly relates to how well your story engages an audience.